-A total of two low chlorine concentration samples were identified at 1900 Hamilton Avenue in 2018 and 2017, and three low samples in 2016.
+A total of five low chlorine concentration samples were identified at 1900 Hamilton Avenue in 2018 and 2017, and three low samples in 2016.
 In this quiet residential area north of Marine Drive and west of Fell Avenue, water in this area is drawn from the nearby Westmoreland Metro Vancouver source, but due to older cast iron water mains and lower residential demands, it is likely that the chlorine concentrations were reduced more quickly than water was being consumed.
-The City continues to flush the watermains in this area and has also installed a continuous flow water sampling station that has resulted in a marked improvement in the areas water quality.
+The City continues to flush the water mains in this area, and was last flushed in November 2019.

 539 East 20th Street is located in the Queensbury School neighbourhood, which is an area that receives water from the District of North Vancouver via the 29th and Regent source.
 Given that this water is received from the District, it is expected to have a longer residence time in the distribution system, which would lead to the lower chlorine concentrations.
 In 2016, the overall average chlorine residual was 0.35mg/l with 2 recorded low chlorine concentrations.
-In 2017, only one low concentration was sampled, at a concentration slightly below the standard at 0.18 mg/l.
-In 2018, one low concentration was sampled at 0.16 mg/L.
+In 2017 and 2018 only one low concentration was sampled, at a concentration slightly below the standard at 0.16 mg/l and 0.18 mg/l respectively.
+In 2019, one low concentration was sampled at 0.18 mg/L.